 But the question remains: “Does THC enhance the effects of CBD?
 And are there any drawbacks to THC in hemp extract products?”

-If you want to enjoy the benefits of the entourage effect without THC, you should look for broad spectrum CBD products.
+If you decide that you want to enjoy the benefits of the entourage effect without THC, you should look for broad spectrum CBD products.

 But be sure to research any product you intend to take carefully.
 Some companies claim their products do not contain THC, even if they do.